 One in five Americans has sleep apnea, which, at the very least, prevents them from getting the rest they need.
 At worst, it can be a life-threatening condition.
-At Skyview Dentistry, the qualified team of dental professionals, including Seti Byrd, DMD, Jennifer D’Silva, DDS, and David Bunn, DDS, has extensive experience helping patients in the Charlotte, North Carolina, area breathe easier at night.
+At Skyview Dentistry, the qualified team of dental professionals, including Seti Byrd, DMD, and Jennifer D’Silva, DDS, has extensive experience helping patients in the Charlotte, North Carolina, area breathe easier at night.
 If you’re suffering from sleep apnea, call or set up an appointment using the online scheduler.

 Between a third and a half of all adult Americans snore or have snored at some point, but snoring — even chronically — is not necessarily indicative of sleep apnea.
 The difference between benign snoring and sleep apnea is that apnea patients experience cessations in their breathing patterns and may suddenly gasp for air or choke in their sleep.

 Sleep apnea can lead to severe drowsiness and fatigue during the day, as well as depression, memory loss, and decreased libido.

 You may need treatment for snoring if the condition is disrupting the sleep of your partner or other people who live with you.

 You definitely need treatment for sleep apnea if you or your partner notice some of the more dangerous symptoms of this condition, namely a cessation in your breathing throughout the night.

 Your treatment depends on the extent of your symptoms.
 In mild to moderate cases, the dentists at Skyview Dentistry use conservative approaches at first, such as lifestyle changes and sleep modifications.

 If you don’t respond to these methods, your dentist may fit you with an oral appliance, give you a pressurized airflow mask, or otherwise advise you to undergo surgery to open up your airway.